SimonCropp/Argon/docs/Linq/ModifyJson.md

 # Modifying JSON

-This sample loads JSON, modifies `Argon.Linq.JObject` and `Argon.Linq.JArray` instances and then writes the JSON back out again.
+This sample loads JSON, modifies `Argon.JObject` and `Argon.JArray` instances and then writes the JSON back out again.

 <!-- snippet: ModifyJson -->
 <a id='snippet-modifyjson'></a>